Wabasha Street Caves Guide: Haunted Stories, Tour Times, and What to Expect

-In the heart of St. Paul, down by the river, there are a few party-goers that just don’t want to stop the party.
-In the glamor of old Hollywood, who would want to?
+In the heart of St. Paul, down by the river, there are a few partygoers that just don’t want to stop the party.
+In the glamour of old Hollywood, who would want to?
 But there is a whole other reason for their strange behavior at the Wabasha Street Caves.

-The Wabasha Street Caves started out as a man-made caves created to grow mushrooms.
-But after a few ownership changes, they’ve been a roaring nightclub, a speakeasy, and a disco.
+The Wabasha Street Caves started out as man-made caves created to grow mushrooms.
+After a few ownership changes, they became a roaring nightclub, a speakeasy, and a disco.

-Today they are a small event venue.
-But what draws most of the guests to the establishment, has more to do with the haunted past and the event that happened during its speakeasy days.
+Today they are best known for guided tours and private events.
+What draws most guests to the caves has more to do with the haunted past and an infamous event during the speakeasy days.

 The History of the Wabasha Street Caves and The St. Paul Gangsters